 If you make a donation:

 FoE Scotland will hold a record of your name, postal address and any email address(es) or telephone numbers you register with us for the purpose of administrative communication.
 This information is safely stored in our Customer Relationship Management System (CRM) and you can amend it at any time by contacting us.
-We do not retain any payment information.
-All online donations are securely processed via accredited donation platform Committed Giving.
+We do not retain any card or bank account details.
+All online donations are securely processed via accredited donation platforms Committed Giving, JustGiving, and Facebook Donate.
 We will never share your contact information externally unless required by law, and we will only contact you for non-administrative purposes if you have explicitly given us permission to do so.
 You will only be subscribed to our mailing list (see above) if you request it.
 You can update your communication preferences at any time.

-If you join Friends of the Earth Scotland:
+If you join Friends of the Earth Scotland as a member:

 FoE Scotland will hold a record of your name, postal address and any email address(es) or telephone numbers you register with us for the purpose of administrative communication.
 This information is safely stored in our CRM and you can amend it at any time by contacting us.
 The personal and bank details you provide are held securely by us and are only shared with your bank and ours.
 All online direct debits and payments are securely processed via accredited donation platform Committed Giving.
 We will never share your contact information externally unless required by law, and we will only contact you for non-administrative purposes if you have explicitly given us permission to do so.
 You will only be subscribed to our mailing list (see above) if you request it.
 You can update your communication preferences at any time.

-Our main website (foe.scot) uses secure server software (SSL) with 128-bit encryption: the industry standard for secure commercial transactions.
+Our main website (foe.scot) uses secure server software (SSL) with 128-bit encryption, the industry standard for secure commercial transactions.
 It encrypts all of your personal information, including credit card number, name, and address, so that it cannot be read as the information travels over the internet.
-While on a secure page, such as a donation form, the lock icon on web browsers becomes locked, as opposed to unlocked, or open, when you are just surfing.
-Additionally, our choice of payment provider allows us to never hold your credit card details on our website.
+While on a secure page, such as a donation form, the lock icon on web browsers becomes locked (as opposed to unlocked, or open, when you are just surfing).
+Additionally, our choice of payment provider means we never hold your credit card details on our website.

 Retention of data